ash0080/gun.doc.cn/Wire-Protocols.md

 }
 ```

+If the peer does not have a node associated with that key, it will reply with a `null` body.
+This is never an error.
+Additionally, this does not mean that the data does not exist, just simply that this peer has no recollection of it - it might exist on another peer.

 If you do not know the key or want to load a node by its soul, change the value of the pathname to a URI encoded component of '[?#=soul](?#=soul)', _ex. [https://gunjs.herokuapp.com/gun?%23=GKBER0hDUfU1HfyAXc38oTS7](https://gunjs.herokuapp.com/gun?%23=GKBER0hDUfU1HfyAXc38oTS7)_.

 ## Set